TianmingQiu/LaTex_Template/Ubuntu_Notes/Install_Notes.md

 1. Download driver directory from this repo:https://github.com/endlessm/linux/tr...less/rtl8821ce.
 2. You can do it by this link: https://minhaskamal.github.io/DownGi...less/rtl8821ce
 3. Unpack zip archive.
 4. Change the Makefile.
-Line "export TopDIR ?= ..." to export "TopDIR ?= PATH TO EXTRACTED DIRECTORY".
+Line "export TopDIR ?= ..." to export "TopDIR ?= PATH TO EXTRACTED DIRECTORY". (without $, maybe try this DIR: /lib/modules/4.16.0-997-generic/kernel/net/wireless/)
 $ make
 $ sudo make install
 $ sudo modprobe -a 8821ce